justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 2. Your books
 3. Your reimbursable policy

+Under $60,000, only $99/month bookkeeping service and online Quickbooks for free.

+Position yourself in the front lines of the battlefield and there lies your perspective.

+# Try's Story

+1. The further you are from the front lines, the closer you are to the things of the world.

+2. You tell me who your friends are and I'll tell you who you are

+Hosea - take your place in the Kingdom

+# Ordination of Minister

+If you do it wrong: Self-employed (15.3% self-employment tax) and employee of the church.

+Cramer v.
+Commonwealth, 2012 - definition of a minister.

+Don't think of this as burdensome legislation, but instead, good organizational health.

+Recommend best practices:
+* $125 minimum fee
+* 250 question test; open book,
+* I should have my own test on file to make sure I passed it too

+how do you spell Jesus? all the same

+assign an expiration date to ordination (24-36 months)

+# CDC
+The Gospel is the only way to transform a heart.

+But not every single thing

+# Ministry vs Church?

 # Questions

 1. **How do I run a distributed home church model? childcare? food? church-owned equipment (general liabilities)?** Either each home incorporates and becomes a church in the network of churches, else the church will be liable for all activities on premise, which could be devastating, especially without any policies or oversights, e.g. in a church, you might have a policy that two adults must accompany a child to the restroom, but in a home, you'll probably never get that.